Windows 11 in S Mode

 S Mode Defined

 S mode is a locked down version of Windows.
-S mode means that you may not install any software on the computer, unless it comes from the Microsoft Store.
+This “flavor” of Windows won’t alow you to install any software on the computer, unless it comes from the Microsoft Store.
 This means that you are protected from many types of malware and other nasties, but also cannot load Google Chrome, Adobe Reader, Quickbooks Desktop or any other software from a download or disc.

 This may be acceptable, if you can live with only ever using Microsoft Edge and Microsoft Office.
 This may be an instant No for other computer users.